-If you have published your research in an open access journal, we can typically make the work available in the repository.
-If you have not published open access, repository staff may contact you asking for a copy of a pre or post print of your article, as a publisher will often allow these versions to be uploaded to the repository, rather than the final pdf version.
+If you have published your research in an open access journal, we can typically make the work available in Open Research.
+If you have not published open access, please submit the Author/s Accepted Manuscript (AAM) / post-print version of your article, as a publisher will often allow this version to be uploaded to the repository and made publicly available with a link to the published version.

-If a publisher allows a pre or post print version of a journal article to appear in an institutional repository they often apply an embargo or period of restriction for which an article cannot be made publicly available.
-In these cases, repository staff will check for and apply the appropriate embargo period to your work.
+If a publisher allows an Author/s Accepted Manuscript (AAM) / post-print version of your journal article to appear in an institutional repository they sometimes apply an embargo, or period of restriction for which an article cannot be made publicly available.
+In these cases, Open Research repository staff can check and apply the appropriate embargo period to your work.

 Complete this form to make a copyright takedown request or report a copyright breach.

 Upon receipt of a request, ANU Open Research staff will promptly: